vivianwhite/efficient_containers/README.md

 * `bert-glue/` fine-tunes BERT-Base on the GLUE (SST2) task.
 * `resnet50-tent/` adapts a ResNet50 using Tent to ImageNet-C at test-time.

-Each experiment folder also comes with plotting code to visualize the energy emissions.
+Each experiment folder additionally contains a `plot.py` script to visualize the energy emissions.

 ### Setup
 ```